abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

     -m7d- last modification is more than or equals to 7 days
     -c7-10 last creation is between 7 to 10 minutes inclusively.
 No unit means in minute
 - to filter by size in byte, kibi-, mebi- and gibi- byte unit which has simpler command than find's, e.g.
-		-s7M size equals to 7 mebibiytes being rounded up
+		-s7m (or M) size equals to 7 mebibiytes being rounded up
-    -s-7G size is less than or equal to 7 gibibytes
+    -s-7g (or G) size is less than or equal to 7 gibibytes
     -s7b- size is more than or equals to 7 blocks (7 times 512-bytes)
     -s7-10 size is between 7 to 10 kibibyte inclusively.
 No unit means in kibibyte -s70c-50 size is between 70 byte to 50 kibibyte inclusively
-- To certain depths :		-1..99[-1..99], e.g.
+- To filter certain depths :		-1..99[-1..99], e.g.
-	l /usr -5  : search only up to 5th depths counted from /usr dir. l -5-7  : search only within the 5th to 7th depths counted from current dir. l -7.  : search only for the 7th depths counted from current dir. l -5-  : search for in the 5th depths and deeper counted from current dir.
+	l /usr -5  : search only up to 5th depths counted from /usr dir. l -5-7  : search only within the 5th to 7th depths counted from current dir. l -7.  : search for exactly the 7th depths counted from current dir. l -5-  : search for in the 5th depths and deeper counted from current dir.
 </pre>
 	Prefixing a relative path put in with ./ characters will search for it at current dir., i.e. as if the CLI put in is concatenated directly to current dir.
 Defaults to have recursive in between.
-So e.g. if current dir. is /usr
+E.g. if current working dir. is /usr,
 	l lib
-	should mean, as in way of shell global star, search for:
+	should mean, in way of shell global star, search for:
 	/usr/lib
 	/usr/\*/lib
 	/usr/\*/\*/lib
-	or simply
+	or same as shell globstar:
 	/usr/\*\*/lib
-	So prefixing the relative path with ./ ensures only to search for the first
+So prefixing the relative path with ./ ie. l ./lib ensures to only search as the first
 Most of 'find' 'test' options may also be passed here, below is its manual excerpt for options

 Simply type l

 $ l
 list every file, directory, and other kind of filesystem under current directory entirely
 $ l /
 list every directory under current directory entirely
 $ l //
 list every file only under current directory, so on.